-Deputy Michelle Le Clerc, President of the Committee for Employment & Social Security, said:
+Deputy Peter Roffey, President of the Committee for Employment & Social Security, said

 The Employment Relations Service advises employers to make any required changes to their payroll systems to ensure compliance with the new rates, should the States approve the proposals.